noisyle/FastScroll/README.md

 # FastScroll
-A fast-scroll component for wechat miniprogram
+A fast-scroll component for wechat miniprogram.